elvisoric/hmi/README.md

 * zoom - field of view (start angle is 45) min is 1.0 and max is 75.0
 * improve camera (introduce FPS - first person shooter camera)
 * proper animation handling - enable /disable all animations
+* add basic camera and functionality to switch between cameras
+* rotate camera over the scene in circle